'Putter Release' generally refers to the way

 From this he concluded that they were releasing the putter head through impact.
 And consequently that was why they got such a great roll on their putts.

 In evaluating this notion, consider for a moment the dynamics of the putterface and ball contact.
 The dwell time or contact duration of colliding objects is well understood by scientists.
-You can read about it on the web site of Dr Norman Lindsay.

 In golf the contact duration for a gentle tap-in is 0.85 milliseconds and slightly less for a 10-foot putt.
 After that brief moment in time, your ball is gone.
 What you do with your putter afterwards is less relevant because it is not going to influence your ball's path.